wfjm/w11/doc/w11a_tb_guide.md

 the low level drivers as well as `tbrun` support this via the options `--nomake` and `--norun`.

-The individial test benches are simplest started via tbrun and a proper selection via `--tag`.
+The individual test benches are simplest started via tbrun and a proper selection via `--tag`.
 Very helpful is

      cd $RETROBASE
      tbrun --dry --tag=.*

-which gives a listing of all available test.
-The tag list as well as the shell commands to execute the test are shown.
+which gives a listing of all available tests.
+The tag list, as well as the shell commands to execute the test, are shown.

 ### <a id="tb-exec">Execute all available tests</a>

-As stated above it is in general better to to separate the model building (make phase) made model execution (run phase).
+As stated above it is in general better to separate the model building (make phase) made model execution (run phase).
 The currently recommended way to execute all test benches is given below.
-The run time is measured on a 3 GHz dual core system.
+The run time is measured on a 3 GHz dual-core system.

      cd $RETROBASE
      # build all behavioral models